squalomail/sqm-mc-magento1/README.md

-# MailChimp For Magento 1
+# SqualoMail For Magento 1

-## MailChimp Integration
+## SqualoMail Integration

-Integration to sync all the Magento data (Newsletter subscriber, Customers, Orders, Products) with MailChimp.
-It allows to use all the MailChimp potential for email Marketing such as sending Campaigns, Automations and more.
+Integration to sync all the Magento data (Newsletter subscriber, Customers, Orders, Products) with SqualoMail.
+It allows to use all the SqualoMail potential for email Marketing such as sending Campaigns, Automations and more.

 ## Main Features

-* Two way sync between a MailChimp list and Magento’s newsletter
+* Two way sync between a SqualoMail list and Magento’s newsletter

 ## Prerequisities